vitaly/debitcredit/README.md

       credit user2.accounts[:checking], 100
     end

-You can prepare an inverse transaction.
-For example if you want to rollback an existing transaction:
+You can prepare an inverse entry.
+For example if you want to rollback an existing entry:

 rollback = existing.inverse(kind: 'refund', description: 'item is out of stock') rollback.save!